prncoprs/best-papers-in-computer-security/README.md

 # Best Papers from Top Computer Security Conferences

-This repo is inpired by the [Awesome Best Papers](https://github.com/familyld/Awesome-Best-Papers).
+This repo was inpired by the [Awesome Best Papers](https://github.com/familyld/Awesome-Best-Papers).
 However, the `Awesome Best Papers` does not include the computer security fields.
 So, I collect the best papers from top 4 computer security conferences, including IEEE S&P, ACM CCS, USENIX Security, and NDSS.

 All the data are collected manully.
 If you find any errors, please feel free to contribute to this repo.
 Also, you are welcome to add papers from other computer security conferences.